Head and Brain Injury Claims

 In almost all cases, we are able to secure compensation for head and brain injuries through an out-of-court settlement with the party responsible for your injuries.
 This allows you to avoid the stress and uncertainty of court proceedings and usually allows the process to go much faster and with lower legal fees.

-We can advise you on putting any compensation you received into a personal injury trust.
-This allows you to use the money, but ring-fences it so it will not be considered as part of your assets for any means-tested benefits you rely on or may need to rely on in future.
+You may wish to consider putting any compensation you receive into a personal injury trust.
+This allows you to use the money but ring-fences it so it will not be considered as part of your assets for any means-tested benefits you rely on or may need to rely on in future.

 We can also act as professional Court of Protection deputies where a loved one has been left without the mental capacity to manage their own affairs following a brain injury.
 This means we can ensure your loved one’s compensation is managed in their best interests.